Curonian Spit: Kursenieki

 While today the Kursenieki, also known as Kuršininkai, are a nearly extinct Baltic ethnic group living along the Curonian Spit, in 1649 Kuršininkai settlement spanned from Memel (Klaipėda) to Gdańsk.
 The Kuršininkai were eventually assimilated by the Germans, except along the Curonian Spit where some still live.
 The Kuršininkai were considered Latvians until after World War I, when Latvia gained independence from the Russian Empire, a consideration based on linguistic arguments.
 This was the rationale for Latvian claims over the Curonian Spit, Memel and other territories of Prussia, which would be later dropped.

 Current state

 The Curonian Spit is home to the highest moving (drifting) sand dunes in Europe.
 Their average height is 35 m, but some attain a height of 60 m.
 Several ecological communities are present on and near the Spit, from its outer beaches to dune ridges, wetlands, meadows, and forests.
 Its location on the East Atlantic Flyway means it is frequently visited by migratory waterfowl.
-Between 10 and 20 million birds fly over the feature during spring and fall migrations, and many pause to rest or breed there.
+Between 10 and 20 million birds fly over the feature during spring and autumn migrations, and many pause to rest or breed there.

 Both the Russian and Lithuanian parts of the spit are national parks.

 The settlements of the Curonian Spit (from north to south) are: